-For the safety and protection of students, food supplements and natural products will not be given in the school setting unless approved by the FDS and prescribed by a licensed practitioner.
-The following criteria must be met:
+For the safety and protection of students, food supplements and natural products will not be given during the school day.
+If not approved by the FDA, then a physician signature is needed.
+In addition, the following criteria must be met:

 - An original container is provided.

-- Use for student is indicated.
+- Use for the student is indicated.

-- Appropriate dosing for student is clearly stated on the label/packaging insert.
+- Appropriate dosing for the student is clearly stated on the label/packaging insert.

 - Possible untoward side effects are listed.

 - Signed parent/guardian statement.